 Additional characteristics that make an ESOP candidate include a good history of cash flow, solid successor management teams, debt capacity, relatively low employee turnover, and a business that is not overly cyclical.

 One of the main advantages of an ESOP is that it allows you to protect your business and your legacy.
 If you sell to an outside party, they typically want to buy control.
 Passing on control allows the buyer to have free reign to do whatever they want with your company, which could include changes to the workforce and irrevocably changing the foundation that you built.
 You will also have a boss.

 You can structure the transition so that you still have some level of control and/or involvement in day-to-day operations.
 One potential way of doing this is by selling shares to an ESOP in steps.
 This would include not selling 100% of the business up front and playing a role while you phase yourself out of the company.
 In a few years, you can sell additional shares and create your own pace for departure.

 Alternatively, you could sell 100% of the Company to an ESOP but retain a seat on the board.
 The general idea is having the ESOP as the owner allows for greater flexibility in how and when you transition out of the business.

 ESOPs Rewards Employees

-Since an ESOP involves your employees, it’s critical that they buy in to the process for long-term success.
-This can be a challenge because you may present this to employees and they may not understand how an ESOP works.
-Good communication and a receptive workforce can be a key part of the ESOP process.
+Since an ESOP involves your employees, it’s critical that they buy into the process for long-term success.
+This can be a challenge because you may present this to employees, and they may not understand how an ESOP works.
+Good communication can be a key part of the ESOP process.

 Selling your business can take a while, regardless of who you sell to.
 A typical transaction can take six to nine months.
 We suggest starting the succession planning process three to five years before you actually want to sell your business.